jonnor/machinehearing/audio-quality/README.md

 originally proposed in [Speech intelligibility prediction using a Neurogram Similarity Index Measure](https://dl.acm.org/doi/10.1016/j.specom.2011.09.004) (Hines, 2012).

 ## SDR
-Signal to Distortion Ratio.
+Signal to Distortion Ratio (SDR).

-From the MATLAB toolbox [BSS_eval](http://bass-db.gforge.inria.fr/bss_eval/)

-Designed to evaluate (blind) source separation algorithms.
+From the MATLAB toolbox [BSS_eval](http://bass-db.gforge.inria.fr/bss_eval/) Designed to evaluate (blind) source separation algorithms.
 Authors now suggest to use PEASS instead.
+Only of historical interest.
+Should at the very least use SI-SDR.

 ## SI-SDR
-Scale-invariant SDR (SI-SDR).
+Scale-Invariant Signal-to-Distortion Ratio (SI-SDR).
 Slightly modified definition of SDR, proposed in [SDR – Half-baked or Well Done?](https://ieeexplore.ieee.org/document/8683855).

 Corrected version of 'SDR' method from BSS_eval.